juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 ### Atomic operations

 JuiceFS ensures strict atomicity for every operation, which requires strong transaction capabilities from the metadata engine like Redis and MySQL.
 As a result, JuiceFS supports fewer databases.
+If you need to use a distributed database, OceanBase is an ideal choice.

 SeaweedFS provides weaker atomicity guarantees for operations.
 It only uses transactions of some databases (SQL, ArangoDB, and TiKV) during rename operations, with a lower requirement for database transaction capabilities.
 Additionally, during the rename operation, SeaweedFS does not lock the original directory or file during the metadata copying process.
 This may result in data loss under high loads.